 Expertise-sharing: A data-backed business development strategy

-As mentioned in the beginning of my article, back when I started my thought leadership journey, I was not aware of the studies on its business development impact.
+As mentioned at the beginning of my article, when I started my thought leadership journey, I was unaware of the studies on its impact on business development.
 I am acutely aware of them now, however.

-So for those boutique consultancy owners and leaders who need further proof of the transformational business power of putting in time and effort into consistently sharing knowledge, I’d like to share some of the most relevant findings of various studies conducted on the subject.
+So, for those consulting partners, owners or leaders who need further proof of the transformational business power of putting time and effort into consistently sharing knowledge, I’d like to share some of the most relevant findings of various studies conducted on the subject.

 According to the Edelman-LinkedIn 2024 study:

-Furthermore, 54% say that an organisation that consistently produces high-quality thought-leadership content has prompted them to research the organisation’s offers or capabilities. - Thought leadership has a direct impact on business development: 9 in 10 executives say say they are moderately or very likely to be more receptive to sales or marketing outreach from a company that consistently produces high-quality thought leadership.
+Furthermore, 54% say that an organisation consistently producing high-quality thought-leadership content has prompted them to research its offers or capabilities. - Thought leadership directly impacts business development: 9 in 10 executives say they are moderately or very likely to be more receptive to sales or marketing outreach from a company that consistently produces high-quality thought leadership.

-Yet, only 38% of TL producers expect their organisation’s thought leadership content to get them invited to participate in an RFP process.
+Yet, only 38% of TL producers expect their organisation’s thought leadership content to invite them to participate in an RFP process.

 Furthermore, clients are less loyal than ever to their existing partners.
 The incumbent loss rate increased from 29% to 34% in the past two years, according to Dentsu.

 And what makes clients switch to other consultancies?
 Among other things, it’s the lack of thought leadership.
-Edelman-LinkedIn’s study discovered that 54% of decision-makers say the piece of thought leadership got them to realise there were other suppliers they could work with that had a better understanding of the challenges their organisation was facing
+Edelman-LinkedIn’s study discovered that 54% of decision-makers say the piece of thought leadership got them to realise there were other suppliers they could work with that better understood the challenges their organisation was facing.

-- The top performers attribute their success mostly to understanding their audience – 82%.
+- The top performers attribute their success primarily to understanding their audience – 82%.

 - Other factors include: